 Note: Reference librarians cannot specify which laws apply to a situation, interpret the law, give legal advice, or conduct legal research for you.

-For more information, see the Library Reference Policy.
+For more information, see the Law Library Reference Policy.

 During all library hours, staff members are available at the Information Desk to answer questions about the library and help locate library materials.